hnanila/AnilaBoilerPlate-Good/README.md

  html class="no-js" lang="" :  This mentions that there is no java script as a language

  head : The heading of the html command page

+ meta charset="utf-8": That meta tag basically specifies which character set a website is written with.
+UTF-8 (U from Universal Character Set + Transformation Format—8-bit) is a character encoding capable of encoding all possible characters (called code points) in Unicode.

+  Title / title: Title tag of the document

 #GitHub Tutorial